 Enhanced recovery is a way of improving the experience and wellbeing of people who need major surgery.
-The programme focuses on making sure that you are actively involved in your recovery, recover quicker, and aims to get you home sooner.
+The programme focuses on making sure that you are actively involved in your recovery, recover quicker with the aims of getting you home sooner.